Contact Us

 A popular topic in early childhood education, project-based learning has left educators, including parents, bewildered sometimes.
 Compared with linear textbook learning, project-based learning creates a context for children to apply their knowledge to practical use and fully grasp what is learnt.
 So how do we support pupils, especially Lower Primary pupils, to scaffold their learning and inspire them to dive into deep learning at our school?
 Let us explore our 1C celebration of learning to find out more.

-Celebrations of learning are a routine weekly assembly for Lower Primary pupils at Huili.
+Celebrations of learning are a routine weekly assembly for Lower Primary pupils at Hiba.
 It is an integral link to our teaching, where pupils in each class work together to present, summarise, and reflect upon their study and learning outcomes.
 Through their event, 1C pupils demonstrated what they achieved in the dinosaur project.

 The learning started with what pupils were most interested in, the physical appearance of a dinosaur.
 To learn more, they established dinosaur files with information on lengths, heights, weights and habits of dinosaurs of various types, like brachiosaurus, triceratops, pteranodon and tyrannosaurus.
 However, the project’s highlight was when they have posed an open-ended question, “How do we build a 23-metre-long dinosaur model?”
 So how did they embrace this challenge?